Asymptotic escape rates and limiting distributions for multimodal maps: Setup

 For $\mu\in\M$, let its Lyapunov exponent be defined by $\lambda(\mu):=\int \log|Df|~d\mu$.
 By \cite[Proposition 4.7]{PR}, if $f\in \F$ then

 Noting from the definition of pressure that $p_t\ge -t\lmin$, we define

 These are referred to as the \emph{freezing point} and the \emph{condensation point} of $f$, respectively.
 It is immediate that $t^- < 0$.
-For $f \in \F$, there is always an acip, which implies that $p_1=0$ and $t^+\ge 1$.
+For $f \in \F$, there is always an absolutely continuous invariant probability measure, which implies that $p_1=0$ and $t^+\ge 1$.
 As in \cite{PR}, (CE) implies $t^+>1$.

 \begin{definition} We shall call a potential $\phi$ {\em admissible} if either: (a) $\phi$ is H\"older continuous and $\phi < P(\phi)$ on $I$; or (b) $\phi = - t \log |Df|$ with $t \in (t^-, t^+)$. \end{definition}